©Clea Martinez

 Speed skiing world cups

-On the legendary Chabrières piste, the best speed skiers reach breathtaking speeds thanks to their special World Cup equipment.
+On the legendary Chabrières piste, the best speed skiers reached breathtaking speeds on Saturday 21 March 2026 thanks to their special World Cup equipment.

 Vars